Jesus taught us to pray for God

 What’s stunning is this: Jesus taught us to pray for God.
 That is, the Son taught us to pray first for the Father to rise up in his own behalf.

 Notice too: Praying for God doesn’t mean politely gesturing his way before launching into lengthy prayers for us.
-The entire first half of the Lord’s Prayer teaches us what to pray for our Father.
+The entire first half of the Lord’s Prayer teaches us how to pray for our Father.

 That’s not meant to make us legalistic.
 It’s meant to show us that prayer doesn’t look as we have thought.
 It’s meant to call forth petitions that originate in our spirit – and birth what we have not even dreamed.